 The rationale behind the relationship between entrepreneurship and FDI is based on several factors including, the importance of entrepreneurship for the competitive advantage of nations, the importance of local firms in joint ventures and other cooperative alliances, and the role of entrepreneurs in the creation of a strong business condition and adequate infrastructure.
-The first argument is based partly on Porter "diamond", where the importance of local firms lies in their ability to increase the competitive advantage over companies to innovate and develop new products, thus gaining a competitive advantage over companies operating in non-competitive nations.
+The first argument is based partly on Porter "diamond", where the importance of local firms lies in their ability to increase the competition in the local market and pressure companies to innovate and develop new products, thus gaining a competitive advantage over companies operating in non-competitive nations.
 Therefore, foreign firms will prefer to invest in such economies that have superior industries and dynamic entrepreneurs.